mattpotato/rethink-search-shortener/README.md

 # rethink-search-shortener

 Rethink Challenge 2 and 3.
-For this to run, you need to have PostgreSQL and Node installed .
+For this to run, you need to have PostgreSQL and Node installed.

 ## Setup

 1. Install PostgreSQL